oftc/oftc-web/Privacy_Policy.md

 * Various account timestamps (see [Account timestamps](#account-timestamps) further down) including registration date and time.
-* When you last authenticated yourself to the network
-* When you last disconnected from the network
 * The URL string, if you set one yourself using `/msg nickserv set url`
 * The IP address/hostname you were using the last time you disconnected from the network